alloftech/alloftech.github.io/_posts/2023-06-30-04-spot-instances-on-openshift.md

 ## **How To Use Spot Instances For ARO Clusters ?**
 Azure Red Hat Openshift has provisions to leverage the usage of spot instances as nodes for clusters. <br>
 After creation of cluster, as we will be using web interface provided by Red Hat, URL for the console will be required.
-Further, we will require creadentials to access the cluster and login to the web interface. <br>
+Further, we will require creadentials to access the cluster and login to the web interface.
+We will use `az`cli to get these information.<br>
 Before beginning with the step-by-step practical, make sure to have `CLUSTER` & `RESOURCEGROUP` environment variable created with correct values of name of cluster and resource group, respectively.<br><br>

 Lets go !!